Volvo V60 Cross Country Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Volvo V60 Cross Country are $1,222 a year including full coverage.
-Comprehensive insurance costs around $250, collision insurance costs $446, and liability insurance costs around $390.
-Liability-only coverage costs as low as $438 a year, and high-risk coverage costs $2,650 or more.
-16-year-old drivers receive the highest rates at up to $4,606 a year.
+The average insurance rates for a Volvo V60 Cross Country are $1,222 a year with full coverage.
+Comprehensive costs around $250 each year, collision insurance costs $446, and liability is $390.
+Liability-only insurance costs around $438 a year, and high-risk driver insurance costs around $2,650.
+16-year-old drivers cost the most to insure at up to $4,606 a year.

 Average premium for full coverage: $1,222

-Estimates include $500 policy deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
-Rates are averaged for all 50 U.S. states and for all V60 Cross Country models.
+Includes $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes medical and uninsured motorist coverage.
+Prices are averaged for all U.S. states and V60 Cross Country models.

-Where you live has a significant impact on the price of insurance.
-Areas with sparse population tend to have a lower frequency of comprehensive and collision claims than congested cities.
-The example below illustrates the difference between rural and urban areas on auto insurance rates.
+Choosing to live in a large city can make a big difference on insurance rates.
+Areas with sparse population are shown to have a lower frequency of collision claims than congested cities.
+The graphic below illustrates how location impacts auto insurance rates.

-These examples highlight why everyone should compare prices for a specific zip code and risk profile, rather than relying on rate averages.
+The examples above demonstrate why all drivers should compare rates quotes for a specific zip code and risk profile, instead of making a decision based on rate averages.

 Use the form below to get customized rates for your location.